 Book Your Next Glenwood Springs River Adventure with Defiance Rafting Company

 Gather your family and friends and book your next whitewater rafting adventure in Glenwood Springs, Colorado.
-Defiance Rafting Company's highly skilled and experienced river pros ensure your river adventures are fun and safe.
-We organize a variety of rafting trips, suited to all skill and comfort levels, so you can choose to kick-back and relax on a scenic float, relish the release of adrenaline on a trip with a double dose of rapids, or enjoy the best of both worlds on a half or full-day raft trip.
-For more information about preparing for your river adventure or to find the trip that's perfect for your group, contact Defiance Rafting Company today.
+Defiance Rafting Company’s highly skilled and experienced river pros ensure your river adventures are fun and safe.
+We organize a variety of rafting trips, suited to all skill and comfort levels, so you can choose to kick-back and relax on a scenic half day float, relish the release of adrenaline on a trip with a double dose of rapids, or enjoy the best of both worlds on a Glenwood Springs half day whitewater rafting or full day rafting trip.
+For more information about preparing for your river adventure or to find the trip that’s perfect for your group, contact Defiance Rafting Company today.
 Happy Paddling!